dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 This should produce the following outputs on the map canvas:

 - The new clipped mountain descriptor dataset in the national projection.
-The layer should now show all the mountain area for Colombia classified by Biolimatic belts (where 1 is ‘’Nival”, 2 is “Alpine”, 3 is ‘’Montane” and 4 is “Remaining Mountain Area”.
+The layer should now show all the mountain area for Colombia classified by Bioclimatic belts (where 1 is ‘’Nival”, 2 is “Alpine”, 3 is ‘’Montane” and 4 is “Remaining Mountain Area”.

 - The combined mountain and vegetation layer.
 In order to distinguish the vegetation class from the mountain all the vegetation values will be multiplied by 10.
 This means for example a value of 35 in the output means the pixel has class 3 in the vegetation descriptor layer and class 5 in the Mountain descriptor layer.